-In the event that you are awarded funding, in full or in part, your name and any project participants' names, as well as details about the venue, title and duration of the project, any key figures for the grant and the size of the grant can be published in DFF">DFF">DFF">DFF">DFF overview of projects and as part of a larger overview of Danish research results.
+In the event that you are awarded funding, in full or in part, your name and any project participants' names, as well as details about the venue, title and duration of the project, any key figures for the grant and the size of the grant can be published in DFF's overview of projects and as part of a larger overview of Danish research results.
 The popularised scientific description will typically be publiced on the same sites.